codeship/shipyard/styleguide/utilities/grid.md

 ---

 ### Reversible Columns `.flex-{ x1..x4 }-{ col | col-reverse | row | row-reverse }`
-<p class="text-light margin-bottom-md" markdown="1">Useful when the flow of the content should be different at a certain breakpoint.</p>
+Useful when the flow of the content should be different at a certain breakpoint.
+{: .section-description }

 <div class="{{ page.container_classes }}">
   <div class="col flex-col flex-x2-col-reverse">